ron-rivest/MIT-6.S898-climate-change/resources.md

   An in-depth but accessible Q&A that pedagogically answers frequently-asked questions about climate models. https://www.carbonbrief.org/qa-how-do-climate-models-work

-* :white_check_mark: _Climate Change: A Defining Challenge for the 21st Century?_
+* :white_check_mark: _Climate Change: A Defining Challenge for the 21st Century?_\
   Youtube lecture by Dame Julia Slingo FRS\
-  Giving the Sir Thomas Gresham Annual Lecture 2018.at Gresham College\
+  Giving the Sir Thomas Gresham Annual Lecture 2018 at Gresham College\
   https://www.youtube.com/watch?v=q1BEQnkdAVE \
   Emphasizes the uses of simulations.